 The museum holds exhibitions, lunchtime theatre and readings and has a special room devoted to children’s literature.
 The Dublin Writers Museum is an essential visit for anyone who wants to discover, explore or simply enjoy Dublin’s immense literary heritage.

 Dublin Writers Museum History

-- The Writers Museum was set up in 1991 to fill a gap in Dublin's cultural scene.
-The city's rich literary heritage was split into several separate collections and displayed in various locations spread over the city. originally proposed by journalist Maurice Gorham, the Writers Museum was the first attempt to provide a one-stop overview of the most important and groundbreaking developments in Irish writing.
+The Writers Museum was set up to fill a gap in Dublin’s cultural scene.
+The city’s rich literary heritage was split into several separate collections and displayed in various locations spread over the city.
+Originally proposed by journalist Maurice Gorham, the Dublin Writers Museum was the first attempt to provide a one-stop overview of the most important and groundbreaking developments in Irish writing.

 Inside The Dublin Writers Museum